 History repeats itself because traders will react to a particular situation in the same way that they reacted to the same situation in times gone by.
 Therefore, if we see a pattern where there are progressively lower highs, converging on horizontal support (i.e. a descending triangle), we will see traders react in the same way as they did when this setup occurred historically.
 This is actually the basis for trading chart patterns such as the triangles, wedges, head & shoulder pattern, flags and pennants, etc. History repeats itself because human beings are emotional beings who will reproduce the same reactions to an event or a situation as they did in the past.

-What It Takes to Succeed in Crypto Swing Trading
+What It Takes to Succeed in Cryptocurrency Swing Trading

-In order to achieve some measure of success in crypto swing trading, you have to ensure that the following factors are sorted out.
+In order to achieve some measure of success when swing trading bitcoin and altcoins, you have to ensure that the following factors are sorted out.